-The faculty of the Division of Gastroenterology are committed to the training of physicians and
+The faculty of the Division of Gastroenterology is committed to the training of physicians in the specialty

 - Clinical care of hospitalized patients with disease;

-- Technical aspects of gastroenterology/hepatology practice; including endoscopic procedures and liver and other tissue biopsies;
+- Technical aspects of transplant hepatology practice; including liver biopsies;

 - Ancillary skills geared to each trainee’s career plans.

-All trainees will participate in clinical research training to understand the process of generating new knowledge in
+All trainees will be encouraged to participate in clinical research training to understand the process of generating new

-Medicine.
-Trainees will work with one or more mentor(s) through their 3 to 5 year program to achieve a good grasp of
+knowledge in Medicine.
+Trainees will work with one or more mentor(s) through their 1 year program to achieve a good grasp of

-- GI Pathology – where trainees will learn the techniques of preparing tissue sections, special
+- Liver Pathology – where trainees will learn the techniques of preparing tissue sections, special histochemical

-histochemical and immunocytochemical staining methods, as well as interpretation of morphological structures in
+and immunocytochemical staining methods, as well as interpretation of morphological structures in various disease states.

 Physicians who enter fellowship already have substantial knowledge in most of these areas that serves as a base for further